Redcurrant: Cultivation

-Several other similar species native in Europe, Asia and North America also have edible fruit.
-These include R. spicatum (northern Europe and northern Asia), R. alpinum (northern Europe, and at high altitudes south to the Alps, Pyrenees and Caucasus), R. schlechtendalii (northeast Europe), R. multiflorum (southeast Europe), R. petraeum (southwest Europe) and R. triste (North America; Newfoundland to Alaska and southward in mountains).

-Currant bushes prefer a level of sunlight ranging from partial to full, and can grow in most types of soil.
+Currant bushes prefer a level of sunlight ranging from partial to full and can grow in most types of soil.
 They are relatively low-maintenance plants and can also be used as ornamentation.

 Cultivars

-While R. rubrum is native to Europe, large berried cultivars of the redcurrant were first produced in Belgium and northern France in the 17th century.
-In modern times, numerous cultivars have been selected; some of these have escaped gardens and can be found in the wild across Europe and extending into Asia.
+Although R. rubrum is native to Europe, large-berried cultivars of the redcurrant were first produced in Belgium and northern France in the 17th century.
+In modern times numerous cultivars have been selected; some of these have escaped from gardens and can be found in the wild across Europe and extending into Asia.
 The white currant is a cultivar of R. rubrum.
-Although it is a sweeter and less pigmented variant of the redcurrant, not a separate botanical species, it is sometimes marketed with names such as R. sativum or R. silvestre, or sold as a different fruit.
+Although it is a sweeter and less-pigmented variant of the redcurrant, not a separate botanical species, it is sometimes marketed with names such as R. sativum or R. silvestre or sold as a different fruit.

 Many redcurrant and whitecurrant cultivars are available for domestic cultivation from specialist growers.
 The following have gained the Royal Horticultural Society's Award of Garden Merit: